freerange/site/soups/weeknotes/week-172.snip.markdown

 What does GFR do?
 -----------------

-<%= l('chris-roos', 'Chris') %> and <%= l('james-adam', 'I') %> took a step back from [Recap][] on Thursday morning to roughly map out *what GFR has done*.
+[Chris](/chris-roos) and [I](/james-adam) took a step back from [Recap][] on Thursday morning to roughly map out *what GFR has done*.
 Like, ever.
 We roughly categorised the fruit of our labours into five categories: products, apps, libraries, client work, and philosophy.

 ![What does GFR do?](/images/blog/what-does-gfr-do.jpg)